 John Schneiter is an experienced high technology entrepreneur.
 He co-founded GlobalSpec, a “vertical search engine” for engineers, in 1996 and served as President for ten years, helping to grow the company from a four person startup to a 225 person leader in the engineering information market.
 Under his leadership GlobalSpec was twice granted the “Model of Excellence Award” by InfoCommerce and was named in the “25 Companies to Watch” list by Cahners.
 Prior to GlobalSpec he spent a dozen years at the GE Corporate Research and Development Center where he was acting manager of the Control Systems Program.

 Dr. Schneiter is a director of Free Form Fibers, and miSci, the Museum of Innovation and Science.
 In 2008 he received the Tech Valley Entrepreneur of the Year award for his work in GlobalSpec, Veratag, and the many early stage technology companies he has helped with guidance and advice.
 In 2016 he was inducted into the University of Connecticut Academy of Distinguished Engineers.
 He received his B.S. in mechanical engineering from the University of Connecticut, and an M.S. and Ph.D. in mechanical engineering with a minor in electrical engineering from the Massachusetts Institute of Technology.
-He holds eighteen patents.
+He holds eighteen patents, with an additional 15 pending.

 Joe Pegna, the lead cofounder of Free Form Fibers, has 20 years of research experience pursuing advanced computer-driven manufacturing processes known as free form fabrication.
 In the early 1990’s he settled on laser-induced chemical vapor deposition (LCVD) as the most promising means to achieve his goal.
 Out of the subsequent research came the patents, know-how, and trade secrets that are the foundation for Free Form Fibers’ unique expertise.